EDCD/EDMarketConnector/README.md

 This app can save a variety of data in a variety of formats:

 * Market data
-  * Elite Dangerous Data Network - sends the market data to the "[EDDN](http://eddn.ed-td.space/)" from where you and others can use it via online trading tools such as [eddb](http://eddb.io/) or [Elite Trade Net](http://etn.io/).
+  * Elite Dangerous Data Network - sends commodity market and shipyard data to "[EDDN](http://eddn-gateway.elite-markets.net/)" from where you and others can use it via online trading tools such as [eddb](http://eddb.io/) or [Elite Trade Net](http://etn.io/).
-  * Slopey's BPC format - saves the market data as files that you can load into [Slopey's BPC Market Tool](https://forums.frontier.co.uk/showthread.php?t=76081).
+  * Slopey's BPC format - saves commodity market data as files that you can load into [Slopey's BPC Market Tool](https://forums.frontier.co.uk/showthread.php?t=76081).
-  * Trade Dangerous format - saves the market data as files that you can load into [Trade Dangerous](https://bitbucket.org/kfsone/tradedangerous/wiki/Home).
+  * Trade Dangerous format - saves commodity market data as files that you can load into [Trade Dangerous](https://bitbucket.org/kfsone/tradedangerous/wiki/Home).
-  * CSV format - saves the market data as files that you can upload to [Thrudd's Trading Tools](http://www.elitetradingtool.co.uk/).
+  * CSV format - saves commodity market data as files that you can upload to [Thrudd's Trading Tools](http://www.elitetradingtool.co.uk/).

 * Ship loadout
   * After every outfitting change saves a record of your ship loadout as a file that you can open in a text editor and that you can import into [E:D Shipyard](http://www.edshipyard.com).

 * Flight log
   * Adds a record of your location, ship and cargo to a file that you can open in a text editor or a spreadsheet program such as Excel.
+Note: Don't edit, rename or move this file - take a copy if you wish to change it.

 By default these files will be placed in your Documents folder.
 Since this app will create a lot of files if you use it for a while you may wish to create a separate folder for the files and tell the app to place them there.